Nveatch/Chess_Games_Group_Analysis/README.md

 * Black moves 1-5 (in chess notation)

 **Labels:**
-The result of the game:
+* The result of the game
     * 1-0: White Wins
     * 0-1: Black Wins
     * ½-½: Draw

 **Data-Split:** 75% training, 25% testing, using train_test_split from Python’s sklearn library (sklearn.model_selection)